smuellerDD/leancrypto/README.fips.md

 ## General Approach

-To make leancrypto FIPS 140 compliant, it must be compiled with the `meson` option `fips140` enabled.
-This compiles leancrypto into two binaries:
+The `leancrypto` library always is compiled as a FIPS 140 module.
+To achieve that, it is compiled into two binaries:

 1. `leancrypto-fips.[so|a]` contains the FIPS 140 compliant code, all FIPS-approved algorithms and defines the FIPS 140 physical / logical boundary.
 This means that this library forms the "FIPS module".